Ware, Hertfordshire: Governance

 Ware has three tiers of local government, at parish (town), district and county level: Ware Town Council, East Hertfordshire District Council, and Hertfordshire County Council.

 Historically, the parish of Ware was included in the hundred of Braughing.
-Prior to the sixteenth century Ware was sometimes called a borough, but it never had a borough charter from the monarch nor sent members to Parliament.
+Prior to the 16th century Ware was sometimes called a borough, but it never had a borough charter from the monarch nor sent members to Parliament.

+The town was given improvement commissioners in 1811 to pave and light the streets.
 In 1835 Ware became the centre of a poor law union, and the Ware Union Workhouse was built in 1839–1840 on Collett Road (then called Musley Lane).

-The town was made a local board of health district on 1 August 1849.
+The town was made a local board district on 1 August 1849.
+The local board replaced the improvement commissioners and had more extensive powers, particularly regarding sewerage and water supply.
 The local board of health district covered the built-up part of the parish of Ware plus an area known as Amwell End, a southern suburb of the town which was in the neighbouring parish of Great Amwell.
 After elections, the Ware Local Board held its first meeting on 1 September 1849 at the boardroom of the Ware Union Workhouse, when William Parker was appointed the first chairman of the board.

 Under the Local Government Act 1894, the Ware Local Board became Ware Urban District Council on 31 December 1894.
 The Act also directed that parishes could not straddle urban and rural districts, and so the parish of Ware was split with effect from 4 December 1894 into two parishes: Ware Urban for the part within the urban district, and Ware Rural for the part outside it.
 Ware Rural parish was included in the Ware Rural District and was renamed Wareside in 1991.